biodranik/landing-hugo/content/team/Aleksandr Trus.md

 * hardware production
 * technical documentation

 As to education, Aleksandr has studied at the faculty of Radioengineering and Electronics in Belarusian State University of Informatics and Radioelectronics from 1996 to 2001.
-He got his Bachelor/Specialist degree in
-Microelectronics as an Electronics Engineer.
+He got his Specialist degree in Microelectronics as an Electronics Engineer.